Frequently Asked Questions

 May I bring a wheelchair on the tour?

 Wheelchairs may be brought on tour.
 Please arrange for a travel companion to aid you while on tour to push and lift you or your chair if necessary.
 While most motor-coaches have the "kneeling" system to help you climb into the bus, they do not have accessible ramps to enter with a wheelchair.
 Pilgrims must be able to climb 3 to 5 steps (depending on the model) to enter the coach.
+Some destinations are not wheelchair accessible friendly.

 Is there a bathroom on the motor-coach?